 At its heart is a captivating photographic print – an artistic representation of minimalism’s ideals.
 The piece takes centre stage in the space which, itself, showcases a lot of the same elements.
 Although not abstract or modern in theme, its style offers many of the style’s distinguishing elements – a penchant for light play, a focus on architecture and a notable lack of adornment.
 Its chiaroscuro-like shading draws the eye to a console table constructed of interlinked and geometric wire shapes, topped with simple brass sculptures and hurricanes.
 Tilted panels which let shafts of light streak across the display and grey wood walls add mystery.

 3. Playful Fancy

-As the space’s only furniture piece, a particularly minimalist console table underpins the overall design.
-Subtly textural wooden posts, painted in black, are topped with brass plates with a slim-lined white marble top connecting the two.
+As the space’s only hallway furniture piece, a particularly minimalist console table underpins the overall design.
+Subtly textural wooden posts, painted in black, are topped with brass plates with a slim-lined white marble top connecting the two and beautiful hallway decor.
 Simple yet refined, it’s what minimalist dreams are made of.

 Image Credit: MR Architecture + Decor/Photography: Björn Wallander

 Just as much as symmetry is a prominent feature in minimalism, the use of careful asymmetry is equally effective as MR Architecture + Decor proves.